All Episodes

 And they, you know, that's our answer to them.

-Tell Vladimir more flexibility after your watch.
+Tell Vladimir I have more flexibility after the election.

 And it's, you know, it's interesting to watch now.

-And Adam Schiff himself, by the way, just got a letter.
+Adam Schiff himself, by the way, just got a letter.

-You alleged during one of your frequent television interviews there was more than circumstantial evidence of collusion, but that you could not go into the particulars.
+Before the appointment of Robert Mueller, you alleged during one of your frequent television interviews there was more than circumstantial evidence of collusion, but that you could not go into the particulars.

-You repeated these public comments, which implied knowledge of classified facts supporting the collusion allegations occurred at the same time as anonymous leaks of alleged intelligence and law enforcement information were appearing in the media.
+You repeated these public comments, which implied knowledge of classified facts supporting the collusion allegations, occurred at the same time as anonymous leaks of alleged intelligence and law enforcement information were appearing in the media.

-These leaks often sourced to current or former administration or intelligence officials, appeared to support the collusion allegations and were purported to be related to the ongoing investigations of President Trump and his associates.
+These leaks, often sourced to current or former administration or intelligence officials, appeared to support the collusion allegations and were purported to be related to the ongoing investigations of President Trump and his associates.

-As you know, the committee has long been aware of and actively engaged in intelligence oversight and activities related to uh Russia activities, and as part of our duty to oversee the actions of the intelligence community, we conducted a thorough investigation related to the 2016 Russia efforts to interfere with the U.S. The investigation included a review of allegations about Trump colluding with Russia.
+And as part of our duty to oversee the actions of the intelligence community, we conducted a thorough investigation related to the 2016 Russia efforts to interfere with the U.S.

-The committee found no evidence that the Trump campaign or anyone associated with it.
+The committee found no evidence that the Trump campaign or anyone associated with it, anybody colluded, coordinated, conspired with the Russian government.

-That was in March of 20, or that's you know, just now.
+That was in March of 20, or that's, you know, just now.

 The special counsel did it.